-- Improve quality and uniformity of silver plating of contact surfaces. - Tarnishing of silver plated areas has been observed. - Variable thickness, observable by eye, of silver plating? - Cracking of G-10 spacers on TF connector restraints - Structural adhesive will now be used to fill joints - Any analysis on its performance? - Use temperature stickers, monitor with a borescope or camera/fiber optic bundle.
+- Improve quality and uniformity of silver plating of contact surfaces. - Tarnishing of some of the silver plated areas has been observed. - Variable thickness, observable by eye, of silver plating? - Cracking of G-10 spacers observed on some of the TF connector restraints - Structural adhesive will now be used to fill joints to prevent gaps causing stress.
+Tests for using adhesive with teflon mold release have been successful. - Any analysis on the expected performance of the adhesive? - Use temperature stickers, monitor with a borescope or camera/fiber optic bundle.